-The news in September 2017 were so disturbing.
-Reports on Irma hurricane rushing through Cuba glued me to TV screen for hours.
-The monster storm was tearing off roofs, wrecking the power grid and damaging crops for couple of days on the island, leaving Cuba in need for assistance.
+The news in September 2017 was so disturbing.
+Reports on the Irma hurricane rushing through Cuba glued me to the TV screen for hours.
+The monster storm was tearing off roofs, wrecking the power grid, and damaging crops for a couple of days on the island, leaving Cuba in need of assistance.
 More than 10 people were killed, some of those beautiful old facades in Havana have collapsed, towns are left with no electricity and drinking water.
 Such a loss for this vibrant island!

 These tragic events made me think of my trip to Cuba, made me remember all those wonderful things I have seen and friendly people I have encountered, and made me feel pleased that I was able to share the experience in this special blog series.
 It reminded me that I have actually traveled to Cuba during the hurricane season, even though I was lucky enough not to witness anything close to Irma.
 Nowadays the story is even funny, having in mind that it ended well.
 This is my homage to Cuba after Irma, sharing few more photos of wonderful sites around the country, and hoping that life on the island will go back to normal soon!

 So, my plan was to go around the whole island while I was in Cuba few years ago.
 It’s not that close to head to the most eastern part of the island from Varadero, but I was willing to try and put couple of days into the trip.
 Already visited the central part of the island, Trinidad and Santa Clara, went to Havana few times (read more about those places in previous Glimpses), had few days left and I was eager to see if it was possible to go to Santiago de Cuba.